parke/lxroot/readme.md

 `lxroot` is a lightweight alternative to `chroot`, Docker, and other software virtualization tools.

-`lxroot` allows a non-root user to quickly and easily create a "chroot-style" virtual software environment (via Linux namespaces), and then run one or more programs (a "guest userland") inside that environment.
+`lxroot` allows a non-root user to easily and safely create a "chroot-style" virtual software environment (via Linux namespaces), and then run one or more programs (a "guest userland") inside that environment.

+`lxroot` has many different [use cases](https://github.com/parke/lxroot/wiki/use_cases).

 ### Videos